 How do Potholes Form?

 Potholes begin with cracks in asphalt that are not repaired promptly.
-When cracks are left unrepaired, water infiltrates and erodes the asphalt sub base, creating voids which turn into potholes.
-Untreated cracks will continue to grow downward into asphalt and outwards on top of pavement, making it essential to fix cracks as they appear if you want to prevent more potholes from forming.
+When cracks are left unrepaired, water infiltrates and erodes the asphalt sub-base, creating voids that turn into potholes.
+Untreated cracks will continue to grow downward into the asphalt and outwards on top of the pavement, making it essential to fix cracks as they appear if you want to prevent more potholes from forming.

 New Jersey has severe freeze/thaw cycles during winter that accelerate the process of crack and pothole formation.
 This is why new potholes can pop up seemingly overnight coming out of winter as the weather improves and the ground thaws out.